Separation (1967 film): Home media

-Separation, which was photographed in black and white with colour sequences, was restored by the British Film Institute for DVD and Blu-ray Disc and released in the UK on 13 July 2009.
+The film was restored by the British Film Institute for DVD and Blu-ray Disc and re-released in the UK on 13 July 2009.
 Another edition of the DVD, with a different cover photo and music credits for Procol Harum on the front cover and for Stanley Myers, Procol Harum and Matthew Fisher on the back cover, was released in the US in March, 2010.
 Separation was released on DVD in the U.S. for the first time on 30 March 2010 by Microcinema.